 Your Social Media profiles are not optimized

 If you are using more than one Social Media platform for your business, make sure to keep all of them active and optimized.
-Optimizing your company’s Social Media channels is very important because you need to make a good first impression to everyone who visits your profile.
+Optimizing your company’s Social Media channels is very important because you need to make a good first impression on everyone who visits your profile.

-To ensure that your profile is optimized, make sure that you have a nice profile picture (your company’s logo is a great example), a catchy biography description and a link to your website.
+To ensure that your profile is optimized, make sure that you have a nice profile picture (your company’s logo is a great example), a catchy biography description, and a link to your website.
 Also, use every opportunity to share more information about your business and core values.
 For example, change your About page on Facebook or add highlights on Instagram.

 Tip: Try to use the same username on all Social Media platforms.
 This will make it very easy for people to find you.

 These are only five of the reasons why your products are not selling.
-We often create a product, without asking the customer for a feedback until it is too late.
+We often create a product, without asking the customer for feedback until it is too late.
 Some products are not as great as we want them to be.
 Others are already on the market (competition).
-Third are not that necessary and there is a great substitute for them.
+Third, are not that necessary and there is a great substitute for them.

 You are the one in charge.
-You need to analyze your business and pay a close attention to your Social Media channels.
+You need to analyze your business and pay close attention to your Social Media channels.
 If you see a problem, you need to be able to fix it.
 After all, it is in your hand to encourage and stimulate people to buy your products.